The multilayer architecture of the global input-output network and its properties

-Now, if we look at each single sector-based layer, we can further explore how countries in the same layer are classified in communities (see Table \ref{table_sec}).
-Overall, we find that the analysis for sectors shows a higher level of heterogeneity (as shown by the Gini index).
-This implies that, in the same layer, countries are on average split in several different communities.
-However, except for sectors ``T" and ``U" where countries act almost always as isolated communities, the higher number of countries in each sector belongs to one of the two top communities.
-It is also interesting to note that sectors with a lower heterogeneity (as \lq\lq Mining (B)\rq\rq and \lq\lq Manufacture of refined petroleum products (C19)\rq\rq) are characterized by a concentration of countries in Community 1.
+Now, if we look at each single sector-based layer, we can further explore how countries in the same layer are classified in communities\footnote{Detailed results can be found in Table \ref{table_sec}, \ref{Appendix D}}.
+Overall, we find that the analysis for sectors shows a higher level of heterogeneity (as shown by the Gini index), compared to that for countries.
+This implies that, in the same considered layer (industry), countries are on average split in several different communities.
+However, except for sectors ``T" and ``U" where countries act almost always as isolated communities, the highest number of countries in each sector belongs to one of the two largest international communities.
+It is also interesting to note that sectors with a lower heterogeneity (as \lq\lq Mining and quarrying (B)\rq\rq and \lq\lq Manufacture of coke and refined petroleum products (C19)\rq\rq) are characterized by a concentration of countries in Community 1.

-To explore the similarity between sectors, we computed the Jaccard similarity index and we reported only coefficients higher than 0.7 in Figure \ref{corsec}.
+To explore the similarity between sectors, we computed the Jaccard similarity index (see Figure \ref{corsec}), displaying only coefficients higher than $0.7$.
 In this way, we emphasize couple of sectors characterized by a similar classification of countries in communities.
-We observe how the highest similarity has been observed between the sectors \lq\lq Crop and animal production, hunting and related activities (A01)\rq\rq and \lq\lq Manifacture of food products, beverages and tobacco products (C10-C12)\rq\rq.
+We observe a highest similarity between the sectors \lq\lq Crop and animal production, hunting and related activities (A01)\rq\rq and \lq\lq Manufacture of food products, beverages and tobacco products (C10-C12)\rq\rq.
 We have indeed that all countries (except Ireland) have been classified in the same way in these two sectors.
-This result can be easily explained by the fact that activities involved in these two sectors are closely related.
+This result can be easily explained by the fact that activities involved in these two sectors are closely related (see also the analysis of the interrelations between layer-based sectors in the \ref{Appendix C}).
 Another interesting case is represented by the sectors F and L68 (Construction and Real Estate) that show 41 countries analogously classified (except Malta, Mexico and Ireland).
-The same behaviour is also observed for the other two couples G47-L68 (Retail Trade - Real Estate) and G47-K64 (Retail Trade - Financial Service).
+The same behavior is also observed for the other two couples G47-L68 (Retail Trade - Real Estate) and G47-K64 (Retail Trade - Financial Service).